Yimro/monitoring-embedded-system/README.md

 This project is about a monitoring stack that is running on an embedded system.
 My stack is running on a RP Zero W V1.1 with an ARMv6 CPU and 512 K RAM.
 The Zero is used to monitor
 - a NAS through Prometheus SNMP Exporter
 - itself through Prometheus Node Exporter
-- some sensors, which publish via MQTT, Data is passed to Prometheus by a homegrown Custom Exporter
+- some sensors ( _sensor-node-pico-dht20_ and _sensor-node-esp32-mhz20_ ), which publish via MQTT

+The sensor data is exported for Prometheus by a custom exporter, implemented in Python

 I am not commenting on the SNMP Exporter and Node Exporter as they are pretty much self explaining.
-Here my code for the sensors and the custom exporter is published.
+The code for the sensors and the custom exporter are published in this repository.

-The custom exporter is written in Python.
-It imports data from sensors, _sensor-node-pico-dht20_ and _sensor-node-esp32-mhz20_.

 ### setup 1 - overview